What we know about the suspect in the Monterey Park massacre – KION546

 The mass shooting prompted a manhunt across the region, with a description of a white van seen leaving the Alhambra incident broadcast to area law enforcement agencies.
 On Sunday morning, officers in Torrance spotted a white van that matched the description.

-“When officers exited their patrol vehicle to contact the occupant, they heard one gunshot coming from within the van,” Luna said.
-“Officers retreated and requested several tactical teams to respond.”
-Then — as three armored vehicles blocked the van — a SWAT team approached and found Tran dead inside, Luna said.
+"When officers exited their patrol vehicle to contact the occupant, they heard one gunshot coming from within the van," Luna said.
+"Officers retreated and requested several tactical teams to respond."
+Then -- as armored vehicles blocked the van -- a SWAT team approached and found Tran dead inside, Luna said.

 As it remains unclear what motivated the shooting and a search warrant has been issued for Tran's home, the sheriff said it's too early to say whether the shooting could have been a hate crime and investigators are still working to determine whether any of the victims were known to the gunman.